 Scouts are expected to wear their Class A uniform to dinner.
-Dining Hall staff has Wednesday night off, so Troop 109 drives into Bloomington to eat at Golden Corral.
-We rely on parents to help transport Scouts into town.
+Dining Hall staff has Wednesday night off, so Troop 109 is responsible for making their own dinner arrangements.
+Many parents join us for dinner this evening.
+In the past, we have also taken the Scouts into Bloomington to eat at Golden Corral.
+Also, pizza be delivery into camp.
+Our plans for Wednesday will be communicated prior to camping week so families can make arrangements.
 Scouts should bring \$12 to cover this.
 We suggest keeping this money separated so they do not accidentally spend it prior to Wednesday.